 Physical examination maneuvers help, but no single test is definitive.
 The reference standard is a diagnostic injection: local anesthetic placed into the joint under fluoroscopic guidance.
 If your familiar pain substantially resolves, the joint is confirmed as the pain generator.

-- Chiropractic care through our in-house team when a mechanical component is present
+| Chiropractic and soft-tissue therapy | Through our in-house team when a mechanical component is present |